s4kibs4mi/jally-commerce-bot/README.md

 # Jally Commerce Bot

-A bot for automating order management system using Twilio, Facebook & Shopemaa.
+A bot for automating order management system on social media & messaging platforms.

+#### Supported platforms

+- WhatsApp
+- Facebook

 #### How it looks like